bradorego/bradorego.com/content/post/2016-05-11-product-vs-project-management.md

 <div class="tldnr">
   <h4>TL;DNR</h4>
   <ul>
-    <li>There's still a fair amount of confusion between product managmenet and project managament.
+    <li>There's still a fair amount of confusion between product management and project management.
 Lots of people do the latter well, but the former is often forgotten/forgone.</li>
     <li>Project Management is focused on execution - securing and organizing resources, planning out tasks, and keeping things on track.
 Velocity.
 How.
 When.</li>
     <li>Product Management is more about vision - understanding what your users are trying to achieve, having a sense of the big picture, and making sure what's being created fits expectations and needs.
 Trajectory.
 What.
 Why.</li>
   </ul>